-Figure 4.26: The image above is the result of the timing study performed on Figure [4.24].
+Figure 4.29: The image above is the result of the timing study performed on Figure [4.28].
 Using that figure, a number of projection histograms were fit using different momentum ranges.
-An example of one of these fits is given in Figure [4.25].
-The data points close to $0 \Delta T$ correspond to the Gaussian fits performed on the kaon signal, and the data points that approach that band from the bottom correspond to the Gaussian fits performed on the muon signal.
-The horizontal position of each point is in the middle of the projection range, and the vertical position of each point was assigned based on the mean value of the Gaussian fit for each particle.
+The horizontal position of each point is in the middle of the projection range, and the vertical position of each point was assigned based on the mean value of the Gaussian fit.
 The horizontal error bars are the size of the projection range, which is always 0.1 GeV/c.
-The vertical error bars are determined by the width of the Gaussian fits.
-The average of the widths of the kaon peaks is 0.1 ns which is the value used to determine the timing cut in Table 4.1.
+The vertical error bars are determined by the width of the Gaussian fit.
+The average of the widths of the photon peaks is $\sim 0.5ns$ which is the value used to determine the timing cut in Table [4.1].